-• The blower should be cleaned out a minimum every six months by removing the covers and using a vacuum on the openings in the blower ,to remove any dust and debris.
+• The blowers should be cleaned out a minimum every six months by using a vacuum on the blower intakes to remove any dust and debris.
+See "Fan Speed Controller Relocation" section on page 12, steps 1 & 2, for how to remove the panels and access the blowers.